The practice of real estate law requires a substantive understanding of:

 The owner of real property is generally entitled to take deductions for depreciation with respect to buildings and improvements located on the land.
 In addition, investors in real property who are not dealers in that property and have met the requisite holding periods may be entitled to defer the recognition of gain on the sale of real property by entering into a like-kind exchange pursuant to Section 1031 of the Internal Revenue Code.
 Finally, property owners who invest the capital gain proceeds from the sale of real property into an Opportunity Zone project may defer or reduce the amount of gain ultimately recognized, all as discussed more fully below.

-Investors in historic properties who renovate the same may be entitled to a 20% tax credit for the restoration of the property.
+Developers can also benefit from South Carolina specific tax credits related to historic building rehabilitation and abandoned building revitalization.
 Real property owners who develop solar farms on their property may be entitled to state and federal tax credits.